 If the applicant wishes to withdraw from the educational initiative, defer, or is not meeting the necessary course requirements, they must notify the Education team at Prostate Cancer UK immediately.
 Prostate Cancer UK will engage in discussions with the applicant to discuss the specific circumstances in order to arrive at a workable solution.
 Applicants in this situation, who are already in receipt of the bursary, may be required to return the bursary in its entirety to Prostate Cancer UK.

 The applicant agrees to completing a short questionnaire or interview conducted by the Education team (or, a partner of) at Prostate Cancer UK to evaluate the bursary scheme.

 The successful applicant may be required to submit a case study evaluating their experience of the educational course.
 The successful applicant understands that this report may be used by Prostate Cancer UK to advertise the bursary scheme.

 If successful, the applicant agrees to Prostate Cancer UK publicising their receipt of a bursary from the charity on the Prostate Cancer UK website.

 Prostate Cancer UK will assess each applicant based on their online application and CV.
 Grants will be awarded at Prostate Cancer UK's discretion.

 Multiple applications, for more than one educational initiative, submitted by the same applicant will be considered by Prostate Cancer UK.
 However, Prostate Cancer UK will bear in mind any previous successful applications when making assessments.

-Prostate Cancer UK aims to respond to applicants with a successful or unsuccessful decision within four weeks of receiving the application.
+Prostate Cancer UK aims to respond to applicants with a successful or unsuccessful decision within four to six weeks of receiving the application.